 They’re sold at a lower price because they’ve been opened and used by the previous buyer for a short while.

 PTAC units require less space compared to central air conditioning systems.

 It only takes a tiny hole in your wall to install a PTAC.

 The average installation cost for a centralized air conditioning system is around USD$4,000.

-Since PTAC units don’t require complicated mounting jobs that involve making changes to your electrical connections and fitting in some ducts, they’re cheaper to install.
+Since PTAC units don’t require complicated mounting jobs that involve changing your electrical connections and fitting in some ducts, they’re cheaper to install, says The Spruce.